-Policy 39'Conserving and enhancing the historic environment' relationship to: Links to: National Planning Policy Framework Paragraphs 126 to 141 Local Plan Strategic Objectives SO6 Evidence base and other key documents and strategies Heritage at Risk RegisterHistoric Environment Record (HER)
+Policy 39'Conserving and enhancing the historic environment' relationship to: Links to: National Planning Policy Framework Paragraphs 126 to 141 Local Plan Strategic Objectives S06

 Green infrastructure

 14.194 Green infrastructure is a phrase used to describe 'green and blue spaces' in and around built-up areas.
 The elements that make up green infrastructure include, parks, playing fields, gardens, agricultural fields and woodlands.
 Blue infrastructure includes the estuary and wetlands, the sea and coast, water bodies, rivers, streams, and sustainable drainage systems.
 The terms cover all land containing these features, regardless of ownership or public access.